Kevin Kratz

-Kevin Kratz (born 21 January 1987) is a German professional football manager and former player who is the current technical director and head coach of MLS Next club Atlanta United U-16.
+Kevin Kratz (born 21 January 1987) is a German professional football manager and former player who is the current director of coaching at Roswell Soccer Club.

 Playing career

 Europe

 After spending three seasons with Bayer 04 Leverkusen's reserve team early in his career, Kratz joined Alemannia Aachen in the 2.
 Bundesliga.
 After Aachen was relegated from the 2.
 Bundesliga at the end of the 2011–12 season, he transferred to Eintracht Braunschweig.
 With his new club, Kratz won promotion to the Bundesliga in 2013.
 After the 2013–14 Bundesliga season, Kratz transferred to SV Sandhausen.

 Philadelphia Union

 In September 2016, Kratz signed with Philadelphia Union of Major League Soccer in the United States.
 Union Sporting Director Earnie Stewart indicated that Kratz would find a place in the Union midfield, stating "Kevin provides us valuable depth in multiple positions across our midfield."
 Union coach Jim Curtin likewise indicated that Kratz would fit into a central position in the midfield but suggested that he would be used as a backup for existing Union players.
 Philadelphia later announced that Kratz would not be returning to the team for the 2017 season.